Drool (film): Plot

 The gang has a peaceful dinner.
-Anora, Tabby, & Pete, on the pool staring at the sky, wished for a miracle that had come true.
-Anora and Imogene, alone at last, can finally enjoy each other fully, as the final scene of the movie ends with Tabby's final diary entry to tell Gully to forget about what she said about Anora & Imogene, she tells Cheb to take care, she says, "Without him, we wouldn't have set loose & ended up living ", Tabby says amen, and quietly closes her diary.
+Anora, Tabby and Pete, on the pool staring at the sky, wished for a miracle that had come true.
+Anora and Imogene, alone at last, can finally enjoy each other fully, as the final scene of the movie ends with Tabby's final diary entry to tell Gully to forget about what she said about Anora and Imogene, she tells Cheb to take care, she says, "Without him, we wouldn't have set loose and ended up living ", Tabby says amen, and quietly closes her diary.